Key Takeaways

 • Watermelon (rind removed)

-Citrus fruits are too acidic for their sensitive stomachs.
-They can cause gastrointestinal issues and just aren't worth the risk.
+Citrus fruits are too acidic for hamsters.
+Oranges, lemons, limes — all of these can cause tummy troubles and really aren't worth the hassle.

-Dragon fruit has tons of tiny seeds that can be a choking hazard.
-Hard pass.
+Dragon fruit has tons of tiny seeds that can be a choking hazard, so that's out too.

-Always remove any uneaten fruit within about 12 hours.
-Fruit goes moldy quickly, and you definitely don't want your hamster nibbling on something that's gone bad.
+Also, make sure you remove any uneaten fruit within about 12 hours.
+Fruit goes bad quickly, and you definitely don't want your little one nibbling on something that's started to spoil.

-Getting this right takes a bit of practice, but soon you'll know exactly what your hamster enjoys and what agrees with their tummy.
+Getting the balance right takes a little practice, but soon you'll know exactly what your hamster enjoys and what makes them feel their best.
 For more tips on keeping your hamster happy and healthy, check out our guide on how to care for your pet hamster.